 You can retrieve all the resources in your subscription that have a specific tag name or value.
 Tags allow you to retrieve related resources from different resource groups, as well.
 This approach is helpful when you need to organize resources for billing or management.

 Tagging resources can also help in monitoring to track down impacted resources.
-Monitoring systems can use tag data with alerts, giving you the ability to know exactly who is impacted.
+Monitoring systems can use tag data with alerts, allowing you to know exactly who is impacted.
 In our example above, you applied the Department tag with a value of Finance to the msftlearn-vnet1 resource.
-If an alarm was thrown on msftlearn-vnet1 and the alarm included the tag, you'd know that the finance department may be impacted by the condition that triggered the alarm.
+If an alarm was thrown on msftlearn-vnet1 and the alarm included the tag, you'd know that the finance department might be impacted by the condition that triggered the alarm.
 This contextual information can be valuable if an issue occurs.

 It's also common for tags to be used in automation.
 If you want to automate the shutdown and startup of virtual machines in development environments during off-hours to save costs, you can use tags to support automation.
 Add a shutdown:6PM and startup:7AM tag to the virtual machines, then create an automation job that looks for these tags and shuts down or starts resources based on their tag value.
 There are several solutions in the Azure Automation Runbooks Gallery that use tags in a similar manner to accomplish this result.